Shiyi-Zhao/Portfolio/README.md

 ### 2. Data Process and Automation Needs
-This file collects codes that are developed to meet specifc needs in data procession and analysis.
+This folder collects codes that are developed to meet specifc needs in data procession and analysis.

 #### a.
 AutomaticDownload.py
       Description: Automatically download attachments from the mailbox in a time series.